tidy-finance/website/docs/21_WRDS.md

 <p class="caption">(\#fig:fig215)End-of-year share of securities with book equity values by listing exchange.</p>
 </div>

-## Some tricks for PostgreSQL databases
+## Some Tricks for PostgreSQL Databases

 As we mentioned above, the WRDS database runs on PostgreSQL rather than SQLite.
 Finding the right tables for your data needs can be tricky in the WRDS PostgreSQL instance, as the tables are organized in schemas.\index{Database!Schema} If you wonder what the purpose of schemas is, check out [this documetation.](https://www.postgresql.org/docs/9.1/ddl-schemas.html) For instance, if you want to find all tables that live in the `crsp` schema, you run